Simversity/literature/docs/components/api.md

  - Generate a hash using md5 algorithm.
  - return hexdigest() of the hash output.

-Authtokens are valid for upto 6 months until you logout using the same authoken.
-(Logging out is discussed later).

 NOTE:

 hexdigest returns a digest of the hash, where the output only contains hexadecimal digits.
 This may be used to exchange the value safely in email or other non-binary environments.